A walking tour of Rethymno Old Town

 Originally open and covered with a wooden roof, the Loggia was a meeting place for Venetian nobility and officials.
 The walls added in 1625 include handsome arches, which give it a stately air.
 Now owned by the Culture Ministry, the Loggia sells guide books and authenticated copies of antiquities.

 The Venetian Harbour

-The Venetian Harbour is a symbol not just of the Old Town but of the entire city, as it was here that Rethymno begun to flourish from 1300.
+The Venetian Harbour is a symbol not just of the Old Town but of the entire city, as it was here that Rethymno began to flourish from 1300.
 The original lighthouse has been replaced by one built by the Egyptians during the 1830s.
 This is the ideal place to enjoy fresh fish in a seaside taverna.

 The harbour is also the location of Rethymno’s much-photographed 17th century Fortezza.
 Only a number of the buildings that once made up a citadel within its walls remain, but you will easily understand its original grandeur as one of the biggest constructions of Venetian Crete.
 It offers panoramic views of the city and the sea.

 A waterfront stroll

 From here, you can end your walk with a stroll along the palm tree-lined Eleftheriou Venizelou waterfront towards the new marina.
 Find yourself a table overlooking the sea and order a drink.
 If you’re here at sunset, you’ll soon find yourself in good company.
 The marina has one of the best nightlife scenes in town.

 All your holiday planning needs in one place, letting you book direct and benefit from official online rates